tromp86/clickAngular/README.md

 Welcome to Clicker Game!
-Пункт 1 An addictive and engaging game built with Angular.
++ An addictive and engaging game built with Angular.
 Test your clicking skills and strive for high scores.
-Gameplay:
+1. Gameplay:

-Simple mechanics: Click the button to increase your click count.
++ Simple mechanics: Click the button to increase your click count.
 Each click increases the progress bar and earns points.
-Purchase accelerators to boost your progress.
++ Purchase accelerators to boost your progress.
 Watch out for game over or win conditions.
-Features:
+2. Features:

-Dark mode toggle for personalized gaming experience.
++ Dark mode toggle for personalized gaming experience.
-Random encouraging phrases to keep you motivated.
++ Random encouraging phrases to keep you motivated.
-Sound effects for clicks and level advancements.
++ Sound effects for clicks and level advancements.
-Multiple levels and accelerators for added excitement.
++ Multiple levels and accelerators for added excitement.
-Instructions:
+3. Instructions:

-Click the button to increase your click count.
++ Click the button to increase your click count.
-Use earned points to buy accelerators.
++ Use earned points to buy accelerators.
-Reach milestones to unlock new levels.
++ Reach milestones to unlock new levels.
-Watch the progress bar and manage your strategy.
++ Watch the progress bar and manage your strategy.
-Enjoy the game and strive for high scores.
++ Enjoy the game and strive for high scores.
-Conclusion:
+4. Conclusion:

-Clicker Game offers a simple yet addictive gaming experience.
++ Clicker Game offers a simple yet addictive gaming experience.
-Test your clicking speed and challenge your friends for the highest score.
++ Test your clicking speed and challenge your friends for the highest score.
-Play in your browser and enjoy the satisfying progress.
++ Play in your browser and enjoy the satisfying progress.
-Get ready for endless clicking fun!
++ Get ready for endless clicking fun!
-Thank you:
+5. Thank you:

 Play Clicker Game and start clicking now!
 Any questions or feedback?
 Feel free to ask.